-1 - This Office Consolidation is for information purposes only and the actual Council adopted ROPAs, Ministry approvals and Ontario Municipal Board decisions and approvals should be used for legal reference.

-2 - Sections of ROPA 20, 22 and 24 related to Strategic Infrastructure Study Area (SISA) policies remain appealed and are subject to final decision by the Ontario Municipal Board.

-3 - The Minister has made no decision on ROPA 21B regarding two parcels of land located in Part of the East Half of Lots 21 and 22, Concession 4, W.H.S. in the Geographic Township of Caledon.

-4 - Sections of ROPA 26 related to GTA West Transportation Corridor policies remain appealed and are subject to final decision by the Ontario Municipal Board.

-5 - ROPA 28 and 29, in its entirety, has been appealed to the Ontario Municipal Board and is subject to final decision by the Ontario Municipal Board.
+- 1. This Office Consolidation is for information purposes only and the actual Council adopted ROPAs, Ministry approvals and Ontario Municipal Board/Local Planning Appeal Tribunal decisions and approvals should be used for legal reference. - 2.
+Sections of ROPA 20, 22 and 24 related to Strategic Infrastructure Study Area (SISA) policies remain appealed and are subject to final decision by the Local Planning Appeal Tribunal. - 3.
+The Minister has made no decision on ROPA 21B regarding two parcels of land located in Part of the East Half of Lots 21 and 22, Concession 4, W.H.S. in the Geographic Township of Caledon. - 4.
+Sections of ROPA 26 related to GTA West Transportation Corridor policies remain appealed and are subject to final decision by the Local Planning Appeal Tribunal. - 5.
+ROPA 30 related to Bolton Residential Expansion policies remain appealed and are subject to final decision by the Local Planning Appeal Tribunal.

-Region of Peel 10 Peel Centre Drive, Suite A, 6th Floor, Brampton, Ontario L6T 4B9 Telephone (905) 791-7800-ext.
-4347 Facsimile (905) 791-7920 www.peelregion.ca
+Region of Peel

+10 Peel Centre Drive, Suite A, 6th Floor, Brampton, Ontario L6T 4B9 Telephone (905) 791-7800-ext.
+4347 Facsimile (905) 791-7920 www.peelregion.ca This Office Consolidation incorporates the following: